 The cyclical nature of our business has placed, and is expected to continue to place, a significant strain on our personnel, management and other resources.
 We reduced our work force by approximately 44% between December 31, 2000 and December 31, 2003 due to reduced industry spending and demand for our products.
 If demand for products increases significantly, we may need to increase our headcount, as we did during 2004, adding 33 employees.
 In the first quarter of 2005, we added 42 employees in connection with our acquisition of BTL, and in connection with the consolidation of our two operating divisions in December 2005, we reduced our workforce by approximately 40 employees.
-Our purchase of the video networking software business of Entone in December 2006 resulted in the addition of 43 employees, most of whom are based in Hong Kong.
+Following the closure of our BTL operations in the first quarter of 2007, we reduced our headcount by 29 employees in the U.K. Our purchase of the video networking software business of Entone in December 2006 resulted in the addition of 43 employees, most of whom are based in Hong Kong.
 Our ability to manage our business effectively in the future, including any future growth, will require us to train, motivate and manage our employees successfully, to attract and integrate new employees into our overall operations, to retain key employees and to continue to improve our operational, financial and management systems.